sophiekeller/EWHWebsite/frontend/README.md

 2. Add the photo in this directory
 3. Open the institutions.js in this directory and add a new entry corresponding to the image you just added.
 For example, if you added a collaborator called kijenzi with photo kijenzipic.jpg, you would add the entry:
    kijenzi: require("./kijenzi.png"),

+## Running and Deploying

+### Run
+To run this web app locally, navigate to the frontend folder in your terminal and run `npm start`
+Then, open up a web browser and go to url: [http://localhost:3000](http://localhost:3000).
+The site should open there.

+### Deploy

+The site is currently deployed to Google Firebase.
+To deploy,

+If logged in to the Firebase CLI already:
+1. Run `yarn build` to build current version
+2. Run `firebase deploy` to deploy to Google Firebase
+3. Double check that ewh.engineering.cornell.edu has been updated

+If not logged in on your computer:
+1. Install the Firebase [CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli) on your computer
+2. Log in to Firebase by running `firebase login` in terminal and filling in Google account login information (found in [Accounts](https://docs.google.com/spreadsheets/d/1NJMM7ez66XNr1QrU-9lOYVqr33pNkcLb_YiSPztUlYk/edit#gid=0) document in the google drive.
+3. In frontend directory, run firebase deploy

 ## Available Scripts